kyma-project/api-gateway/docs/contributor/02-00-path-validation.md

 ### Paths that Contain the `{*}` Operator

-In case the path that is currently being inserted contains the `{*}` operator, the algorithm performs the check similarly to the exact path validation, as the order of `rule.paths` is significant.
+In case the path that is currently being inserted contains the `{*}` operator, the algorithm performs the check similarly to the exact path validation, as the order of **rule.paths** is significant.
 Paths should be listed from the most specific to the most general.

-Example: If the path that is currently being inserted is `/b/{*}/a/b`, the algorithm checks if exactly same path exists in the trie.
+Example: If the path that is currently being inserted is `/b/{*}/a/b`, the algorithm checks if the same path exists in the trie.

 ### Paths that Contains the `{**}` Operator